 Every Police and Crime Commissioner (PCC) must have a Chief Executive.
 Her role is to support and advise the PCC and help with statutory duties.

-The Chief Executive works with the PCC, Chief Constable, Chief Finance Officers and senior managers to make sure the PCC’s vision, strategy and priorities are delivered.
+The Chief Executive works with the PCC, Chief Constable, Chief Finance Officers and senior managers to make sure the PCC’s vision, strategy and priorities are carried out.

-As a result, the Chief Executive ensures there is rigorous scrutiny of all activities.
-She also provides leadership to the OPCC.
+As a result, the Chief Executive ensures rigorous scrutiny of all activities and provides leadership to the OPCC.

 In addition, the Chief Executive is the Monitoring Officer.
 She must identify any breach of the law, maladministration or injustice.
 As a consequence, she must promote the highest ethical standards.